 Other Research and Public Engagement Projects

-- Education Outreach Fellow for English, 2018-Present: As an EOF I am part of the Educational Engagement team at Leeds.
-My role is to design and deliver outreach projects for school children aged 12-18.
-These projects aim to engage children with English at higher education, enriching their curriculum and promoting interest in university studies.
+- Education Outreach Fellow for English, University of Leeds, 2018-2019: I held the position of EOF for English for two years, working with the Educational Engagement team at Leeds.
+My role was to design and deliver outreach projects for school children aged 12-18.
+These projects aimed to engage children with English at higher education, enriching their curriculum and promoting interest in university studies.

 - Curator, Jars of "Art and Mystery" Exhibition, Harvard Centre for the History of Medicine, 2018: During this internship I researched and curated a digital exhibition on the CHM's collection of apothecary jars.
 The exhibition places these jars in context, looking at the history of pharmacy from the 17th to 19th centuries, and is interactive.
 Jars of "Art and Mystery" can be viewed here: http://collections.countway.harvard.edu/onview/exhibits/show/apothecary-jars